lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

-In order to make it possible for the browser or BrowserID servers to determine if there is primary support available for a given domain, there must be a well location that an expression of support can be published.
-[RFC 5785][] proposes a convention for well-known resources such as that required by BrowserID, which is to tuck them under a `.well-known` directory under document root.
-Given this, primaries must serve a JSON document under `.well-known/browserid`, that looks something like this:
+In order to make it possible for the browser or BrowserID servers to determine if there is primary support available for a given domain, there must be a well location where an expression of support is published.
+[RFC 5785][] proposes a convention for well-known resources, such as that required by BrowserID, which is a `.well-known` directory under document root.
+Given this, primaries must serve a JSON document under `.well-known/browserid`, for example:

   [RFC 5785]: http://tools.ietf.org/html/rfc5785